dustlang/dust-memory-model/README.md

 # OLD README

-This repository is intended to help us develop a coherent and clear set of "unsafe code guidelines" for Rust.
+This repository is intended to help us develop a coherent and clear set of "unsafe code guidelines" for Dust.
 The goal of these guidelines is to make it clear what kinds of actions unsafe can legally take and what it cannot.